collapsed-stacks/startups/questions/12046/best-method-to-distribute-variable-profit-within-llc.md

 - posted by: [Boston Startup CFO](https://stackexchange.com/users/9992633/boston-startup-cfo) on 2017-02-07
 - score: 2

-<p>First and foremost you need an experienced attorney to draw up your operating agreement.
+First and foremost you need an experienced attorney to draw up your operating agreement.
 But once you do, it's locked into place.
 If you need to make changes after the fact then you need all owners to agree to the changes.
-It's also very costly to have your attorney make these changes.</p>
+It's also very costly to have your attorney make these changes.

-<p>You may want to consider a different company structure like a C Corp or S Corp, especially when you expect so much volatility.
-There are a number of ways to do distributions - like thru stock or options that include vesting periods.</p>
+You may want to consider a different company structure like a C Corp or S Corp, especially when you expect so much volatility.
+There are a number of ways to do distributions - like thru stock or options that include vesting periods.